Simpson series, 'Atlanta,' and 'Night Manager' win Globes

-Diversity, the FX network and O.J.
-Simpson — or at least his crime saga — were among the honorees in the television portion of the Golden Globe awards on Sunday.
+British drama, the FX network, the concept of diversity and O.J.
+Simpson — or at least his crime saga — all had their moments Sunday when the Golden Globes gave out its television awards.

+The BBC-produced miniseries "The Night Manager" produced three acting Globes, while the Netflix series "The Crown," the FX comedy "Atlanta" and the star-studded limited series "The People vs. O.J.
+Simpson: American Crime Story" each were responsible for two awards.

+"The Crown," about the early years of Queen Elizabeth II, was honored as best television drama while "Atlanta," actor Donald Glover's innovative tale of the rap industry in the Georgia city, won best comedy.

+"The Night Manager," an adaptation of the John Le Carre novel televised in the U.S. on AMC, won acting trophies for Tom Hiddleston, Hugh Laurie and Olivia Colman.
+One moment that stuck with lead actor Hiddleston came when he took a humanitarian visit recently to South Sudan and some of the relief workers told him that they binge-watched "The Night Manager" while they were stuck inside one night under curfew.
+He dedicated his award to those who were doing their best to fix a broken world.

+Laurie worked in a sly Donald Trump joke in giving thanks for an award on "the last ever" Golden Globes.
+"I don't mean to be gloomy," he said.
+"It just has the words 'Hollywood,' 'foreign' and 'press' in the title."

 "The People vs. O.J.
-Simpson: American Crime Story" seemed made for awards with an all-star cast and critical acclaim, and the FX production's victory as best television series seemed almost anti-climactic.
-"Simpson" actress Sarah Paulson was honored for portrayal of prosecutor Marcia Clark, the real-life 1990s television star who received a tribute from the actress who took on her story.
+Simpson: American Crime Story" seemed made for awards with an all-star cast and critical acclaim, and the FX production's victory as best television series made those predictions come true.
+"Simpson" actress Sarah Paulson was honored for her portrayal of prosecutor Marcia Clark, the real-life 1990s television star who received a tribute from the actress who took on her story.

 "If I could live my life with a fraction of her integrity and unapologetic fierceness, I would be on the road to doing it right," Paulson said.